 CommScope's COVID-19 Customer & Partner Hub Visit

-CommScope Holding Company, Inc. (NASDAQ: COMM), a global leader in infrastructure solutions for communications networks, reported results for the quarter ended March 31, 2020.
+HICKORY, NC, May 6, 2021 — CommScope Holding Company, Inc. (NASDAQ: COMM), a global leader in network connectivity solutions, today reported results for the quarter ended March 31, 2021.

 First Quarter Results and Comparison

 In early April 2021, CommScope announced its plan to spin-off the Home Networks business.
 In this comparison discussion, reference is made to certain supplementary “Core” financial measures, which reflect the results of the Broadband Networks, Outdoor Wireless Networks and Venue and Campus Networks segments, in the aggregate.
 Core financial measures exclude the results of the Home Networks segment.
 These metrics represent the business segments as historically reported by CommScope.
 However, the ultimate definition of the Home Networks business that CommScope expects to spin-off may vary, and future results may differ materially.

 Reconciliations of the reported GAAP results to non-GAAP adjusted results can be found at https://ir.commscope.com/.